IQAndreas/markdown-licenses/gnu-gpl-v1.0.md

 at the mercy of those companies.
 By contrast, our General Public License is intended to guarantee your freedom to share and change free software--to make sure the software is free for all its users.
-The General Public License applies to the Free Software Foundation's software and to any other program whose authors commit to using it.
+The General Public License applies to the Free Software Foundation’s software and to any other program whose authors commit to using it.
 You can use it for your programs, too.